iFork/fullstack-hy2020.github.io/src/content/2/en/part2d.md

 }
 ```

-The new note returned by the backend server is added to the list of notes in our application's state in the customary way of using the <em>setNotes</em> function and then resetting the note creation form.
-An [important detail](/en/part1/a_more_complex_state_debugging_react_apps#handling-arrays) to remember is that the <em>concat</em> method does not change the component's original state, but instead creates a new copy of the list.
+The new note returned by the backend server is added to the list of notes in our application's state in the customary way of using the `setNotes` function and then resetting the note creation form.
+An [important detail](/en/part1/a_more_complex_state_debugging_react_apps#handling-arrays) to remember is that the `concat` method does not change the component's original state, but instead creates a new copy of the list.

 Once the data returned by the server starts to have an effect on the behavior of our web applications, we are immediately faced with a whole new set of challenges arising from, for instance, the asynchronicity of communication.
 This necessitates new debugging strategies, console logging and other means of debugging become increasingly more important, and we must also develop a sufficient understanding of the principles of both the JavaScript runtime and React components.
 Guessing won't be enough.